 - For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - What is the minimum share of investments in transitional and enabling activities?
-N/A. The Fund does not have a specific minimum share of transitioning and enabling activities.
+The Fund intends to invest 0% of investments will be in transitioning and enabling activities.